stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 shovel--something wholly unlike the shadow-shapes that ringed me in, yet equally remote from any sort of life as life is understood on the earth's wholesome surface.
 My shattered brain tried to prepare me for what was coming, but could not frame any adequate image.
-I could only say over and over again to myself,"It is of the abyss, but it is not dematerialised. " The padding grew more distinct, and from the mechanical cast of the tread I knew it was a dead thing that stalked in the darkness.
+I could only say over and over again to myself, _"It is of the abyss, but it is not dematerialised."_
+The padding grew more distinct, and from the mechanical cast of the tread I knew it was a dead thing that stalked in the darkness.
 Then--oh, God, I saw it in the full beam of my torch;
 saw it framed like a sentinel in the narrow passage between the nightmare idols of the serpent